List of gay icons: Saint Sebastian

 In the 1890s, Irish poet Oscar Wilde, himself also called a gay icon, was incarcerated and exiled for his sexuality, and adopted the pseudonym "Sebastian Melmoth" after the saint.
 Gay playwright Tennessee Williams used the saint's name for the martyred character Sebastian in his 1957 play, Suddenly Last Summer.

+Joan of Arc

+The 15th century martyr and patron saint of France Joan of Arc has become a queer icon in more recent years due to her cross-dressing, devoted celibacy, and consistent rebuffing of male advances.
+She is consistently referenced in modern queer art and culture.
+She is particularly important to the transmasculine and lesbian communities.
+Jane Anderson described Joan of Arc as a queer icon and symbol for young women.

 Marie Antoinette

-Prior to the French Revolution, opponents of the French monarchy regularly circulated pornographic propaganda alleging that Marie Antoinette was engaged in a lesbian relationship with the Duchesse de Polignac.
+Prior to the French Revolution, opponents of the French monarchy regularly circulated pornographic propaganda alleging that Marie Antoinette was engaged in lesbian relationships with the Princesse de Lamballe and the Duchesse de Polignac.
 While the rumors of Antoinette's sexuality were unfounded, they led to her being interpreted as an early lesbian icon in works by gay authors, such as Radclyffe Hall's The Well of Loneliness (1928) and Jean Genet's The Maids (1947).